marshall7m/terraform-aws-landing-zone/README.md

     - Applies organization-level AWS Config custom or managed rules and/or conformance packs
     - Creates AWS Lambda function to host each custom rule
-    - Creates AWS S3 bucket with KMS encryption to store Config logs
+    - Creates AWS S3 bucket with KMS encryption to store AWS Config logs

 `accounts`:

-    - Creates AWS organization within calling AWS account\
+    - Creates AWS organization within calling AWS account
     - Provisions member accounts with a role that a root organization entity can assume for Administrative access to the account
     - Apply organization-level or account-level policies to member accounts